 This venue is fully accessible to people with reduced mobility.

 Our performances continue in all but the very worst weather!
 On very rare occasions, it will not be possible for us to complete the performance, but we will never cancel a performance before the advertised start time.

 Should the performance start and then be called off by the weather, no refund can be issued however if the weather is so bad that the performance cannot even begin, a full refund will be issued.

 We will be adhering to the most up to date government guidelines relating to outdoor theatre.
 Our tour is ‘See It Safely’ compliant, please click here for more information.
-Each audience member/the lead booker of your party will receive a pre-event briefing detailing what measures are in place at the venue you are attending.
 More information regarding our Covid safety planning can be found here.
-We want to make your welcome back to live theatre as safe as possible and as enjoyable as possible.
+We want to make your continued attendance at live theatre as safe as possible and as enjoyable as possible for everyone.